curioswati-zz/MyScripts/image__downloader/README.md

 Problem statement :
 -----------------
 To create a script which can download images from web pages provided one URL.
-Should go through all the links mentioned on that URL and also download images from there.

 Instructions:
 ------------